 When to Wear A Dry Suit

-If you're heading out for a day of paddling in extremely cold conditions and you need to keep the water from touching your skin, then a Dry Suit will be your best bet.
+If you're heading out for a day of paddling in icy conditions and need to keep the water from touching your skin, a drysuit will be your best bet.
 The beauty of a dry suit is that you can vary the layers you wear underneath to match the weather and water temperatures.
-You can layer up with a bunch of warm-weather clothes underneath your dry suit, such as union, or bunnysuit, pants, fleece or wool tops, and don’t forget your gloves or pogies.
-Once you put your dry suit on, you'll enjoy the best of both worlds with warmth and dryness.
-The extra layers provide warmth, while the dry suit provides protection from the water itself.
-Whether you get splashed, worked in a hole, or miss your roll and go for a swim, a dry suit will keep you comfortable and safe!
+You can layer up with warm-weather clothes underneath your dry suits, such as Union, bunny suit, pants, fleece, or wool tops, and don’t forget your paddling gloves

 Whether you ultimately decide to get a wetsuit, drysuit, or both, there are some things you should keep in mind.
 These tips and tricks will help ensure you get the best possible fit and help keep you safe during your next paddle adventure.

-For women, we recommend the NRS Women's Paddle Wetshoes
+For women, we recommend the NRS Women's Paddle Wetshoes.